lostintangent/node-azure/README.md

 ## Pre-requisites

-In order to effectively run-through this demo, you need to have the following software installed:
+In order to effectively run through this demo, you need to have the following software installed:

 1. Visual Studio Code Insiders Build, which you can download [here](https://code.visualstudio.com/insiders).
 You don't technically need the insiders build, however, I would encourage everyone to use it since it provides access to the latest bug fixes/feature enhancements (just like Chrome Canary builds), and is the same build that the VS Code team uses.